kyma-project/website/content/blog-posts/2023-02-08-change-of-api-gateway-architecture/index.md

 ## Where are we heading?

 Our goal is to provide a component that will enable our users to expose their workloads in a reliable and secure way.
 Conducted research on available solutions convinced us that it is time to part ways with ORY stack and start using Istio - the component which Kyma already provides.
 The APIRule JWT handler's implementation based on ORY Oauthkeeper Rule will be replaced with the implementation based on Istio AuthorizationPolicy and RequestAuthentication CRs.
-APIRule OAuth2 handler's implementation will be replaced with Istio's external authorization provided by the oauth2-proxy component.
+APIRule OAuth2 handler's implementation will be replaced with Istio's external authorization functionality utilising the oauth2-proxy component.

   ![API Gateway future dependancies](./api-gateway-future-deps.png)